 There are conservative standards of dress and behaviour in Sri Lanka and you should take care not to offend.

 Visitors to Sri Lanka should respect local restrictions and observances around religious holidays.
 Full moon Poya Days are celebrated once a month and the purchase of alcohol or fresh meat is banned on these days.

-You should seek local advice regarding customs and photography when visiting places of worship.
+Seek local advice regarding customs and photography when visiting places of worship.